Best Vision Language Models for Document Data Extraction

 • Helping with regression analysis on newly trained VLMs, ensuring that new models' predictions are actually better than old versions.

-has used a simple SQLite database to demonstrate the effectiveness of response caching
+Our hands-on vision-language models have used a simple SQLite database, and it demonstrates the effectiveness of response caching.

 • When latency of an open source model is not satisfactory, it is important to optimize it using techniques such as quantization, flash attention, xformer, rope scaling, multipacking, liger kernel etc. It's easier to use standard libraries such as huggingface to get such features out of the box.